johnnymatthews/gitbook-test/networks/calibration/README.md

 [PiKNiK](https://www.piknik.com/) is running a Boost-enabled storage provider that will listen out for small deals to solve this issue.
 The PiKNiK SP will attempt to aggregate these deals into 32 GiB sectors.
 If a deal has yet to be bundled into a 32 GiB sector after 12 hours, then the PiKNiK SP will publish it in whatever state it is in.

 Developers can reference pre-existing deals that are already available on the network.
-[See the PiKNiK documentation for more details](https://docs.filecoin.io/networks/calibration/details/).
 See the [`#fil-net-calibration-discuss` channel in the Filecoin Slack](https://filecoinproject.slack.com/archives/C01D42NNLMS) for support.

 **Maintainer**: [Protocol Labs](https://protocol.ai)

-### Genesis
+## Genesis

 * CAR File: `QmY581cXXtNwHweiC69jECupu9EBx274huHjSgxPNv1zAAj`
 * Reset Timestamp: `2021-02-19T23:10:00Z`
 * Genesis Block CID: `bafy2bzaceapb7hfdkewspic7udnogw4xnhjvhm74xy5snwa24forre5z4s2lm`
 * SHA-1 Digest: `944c0c13172b9f552dfed5dfaffaba95113c8254`

-### Network parameters
+## Network parameters

 * Supported Sector Sizes: `32 GiB` and `64 GiB`
 * Consensus Miner Min Power: `32 GiB`